Q. What Is Homeowners Insurance?

 Q. Is Homeowners Insurance Tax Deductible?

 Q. Is Homeowners Insurance Included in the Mortgage Payment?

 Q. How Much Homeowners Insurance Do I Need?

 What Is Homeowners Insurance?

 Homeowners insurance, also referred to as home insurance or property insurance, provides coverage for your private home and compensates you in the event of a loss.
+There are several types of homeowners insurance, but the HO-3 policy is the most common.
 If your home is burglarized or is partially or totally destroyed by a cause that is covered by your policy, homeowners insurance will help you replace your belongings, repair your home, or even rebuild.